 Energy switch is a smooth process most of the time.
-However, sometimes there may be issues such as the switch taking longer than the 21 days or you haven't received your final bill in time.
+However, sometimes there may be issues such as the switch taking longer than expected.
 Energy suppliers tend to be pretty good at spotting this and you'd then get a £30 automatic compensation within ten days.
 If the payment is late, you'd be entitled to another £30.

 If you think there's been an issue but the supplier hasn't recognised it, speak to them.
 If you're not getting anywhere, you can also complain to Ofgem.
 Find out more about the compensation process.

 What else should I consider when choosing a new supplier?